Department website: http://www.uvm.edu/~cmplxsys/

 Eppstein, Margaret Jean; Professor, Department of Computer Science; PHD, University of Vermont

-Rizzo, Donna Marie; Professor, Department of Engineering; PHD, University of Vermont
+Rizzo, Donna Marie; Professor, Department of Civil and Environmental Engineering; PHD, University of Vermont

 CSYS 213.
 Systems & Synthetic Biology.
 3 Credits.